 Ok, so we don’t really recommend starting your studying for the ACT one month before test day…but we know how things go.
 Sometimes a 1 month ACT study schedule is just what you need.
 So here’s your ONE MONTH STUDY PLAN for the ACT.
-Just in time for the April 4th test!

 A schedule ensures you’ll study for every section of the test with time left over for practice tests and reviewing difficult concepts.
 It helps you stay on track with your goals and, if well-implemented, should lead to an increase in your ACT score!
-This schedule is based on our free ACT course – just head to www.olive-book.com to enroll for free and start studying right away.
+This schedule is based on our ACT course – just head to www.olive-book.com to enroll and start studying right away.

 Download the 1 Month ACT Study Schedule:

 What if I Plan to Take the ACT Twice?